Bug report #5475

 Otherwise a new window should be opened, leaving the user to enter the values, perhaps suggesting the same string as during the insertion of a new feature.

-#10 Updated by Jürgen Fischer almost 12 years ago
+#10 Updated by Jürgen Fischer over 12 years ago

 Giovanni Allegri wrote: